Super Power Samut Prakan F.C.: 1996–2000

 The history and achievements of Osotspa go hand in hand with the coach Chatchai Paholpat, who held the position of manager at the club between 1996 and 2007.
 All achievements of the association were achieved under his leadership.
-The club participated in the 1996–97 season in the first edition of the Thai League T1.
+The club participated in the 1996–97 season in the first edition of the Thai Premier League.
 However, they could not hold off relegation, and fell to the newly founded Thai Division 1 League.
 They finished second in this league and fought in the play-offs for promotion to the Royal Police United from the first division.
 After the round of matches, Osotspa defeated Police and the club returned to the top league.
 Since their re-emergence in 1997, the club has become an integral part of the Premier League.
 In 1999 they reached the final of the Thai FA Cup collect, but were beaten 2–1 by Bangkok Bank at Supachalasai Stadium.